 Among the many types of different photography, street photography has a pretty prominent place.
 It can indeed be very rewarding in more ways than one.
 We know it is not as easy as grabbing a camera and shooting.
 It needs planning.

 Streets all over the City offer you some amazing opportunities.
 Whether it is a street vendor selling Arepas or fruit.
 Bogotanos usually have no qualms about having their picture taken.
 Some will even voluntarily pose for you or wave at your camera!
+It is not at all like I once had a non-Colombian Latina from a neighbouring Latin country who brought airport security at Aruba airport to check my camera because she thought I was shooting photos of her!

 I usually do not carry more than one Mirrorless Full Frame or a DSLR body.
 It is usually advisable to carry the camera in the bag except when you are shooting.
 I would advise a strong camera strap that is not branded by one of the major manufacturers.
 I use a Black Rapid shoulder strap along with an additional strong wrist strap attached to the camera.